chennnxu/chennnxu.github.io/_posts_temp/2024-01-06-Data-Engineering-Workflow-Orchestration.md

 The tools used and the role of the tools for the data engineering pipeline summarzie in Figure below.

+## Week 1: Introduction & Prerequisites
+Tech: Docker, Postgres, Google Cloud Platform (GCP), Terraform
+Focus: Week 1 is dedicated to setting up the key tools and technologies you’ll be using throughout the course.
+Local Part: Learn to package your application and its dependencies with Docker and run a fully functioning database using PostgreSQL.
+Cloud Part: Discover Google Cloud Platform and Terraform, focusing on automating the setup and management of your cloud architecture.

+1. Docker
+2. PostgreSQL/PgAdmin/SQL
-Terraform : infrastructure as code tool - resource management
+3. Terraform : infrastructure as code tool - resource management
 ![alt text](image.png)

+4. Setup Google Cloud Platform(GCP)
+5. GIthub Codeplaces